Built-in Rules

 function to execute without reverting.
 While this check can quickly identify

-problems with the Prover setup, a successful sanity
+problems with the Prover setup, a successful sanity run does not guarantee

 that the contract methods won’t cause Prover timeouts, or that all of the